IDunion/OpenIDIDComm/Code/diddcomm_protocol.md

 ### Present Token message

-This message is sent by the `token_holder` to present an OID obtained access token to the `token_issuer`.
+This message is sent by the `token_holder` to present an OID obtained access token to the `token_verifier`.

 ```json
 {